Père David's deer: Reintroduction

 When the species was assessed for the IUCN Red List (1996), it was classified as "critically endangered" in the wild, under criterion "D": "[wild] population estimated to number less than 50 mature individuals".
 In October 2008, they were officially listed as extinct in the wild.
 Upon the status being updated in March 2016, it was clarified on this species' IUCN Red List page that it would remain listed as "Extinct in the Wild" until the reintroduced population proved long-term viability.
-Today, there are 53 herds of Père David's deer in China.
-Nine of the herds consist of 25 or under deer, and the remaining herds have under 10 deer.
-Due to the small population size a lack of genetic diversity is expected, but in spite of the small population size, the animals do not appear to suffer genetic problems from the genetic bottleneck.
+As of 2003, there were 53 herds of Père David's deer in China.
+Nine of the herds consist of 25 or fewer deer, and the remaining herds have fewer than 10 deer.
+Due to the small population size, a lack of genetic diversity is expected, but in spite of the small population size, the animals do not appear to suffer genetic problems from the genetic bottleneck.
 The captive population in China has increased in recent years, and the possibility remains that free-ranging populations can be reintroduced in the near future.

 When reintroduced into their habitat, the species could face many problems due to years in captivity.
 Relaxed selection and reproduction with no environmental pressure may have taken place for Père David's deer, due to captive breeding, which can result in the loss of adaptive anti-predator behavior.
 It is possible that when fully released in the environment from captivity, after generations of offspring, the species could be unable to retain parasite-defense behaviors like grooming.
 If the population is reintroduced into the environment with no protection against tick infestation, then they can face major problems if not adapted to that environment.
 Père David's deer may also become confused by other predators such as tigers, since they are no longer adapted to them.
 A study was done on members of the species in captivity using the sounds of wild tigers roaring and domestic dogs barking, and the deer did not respond to the barking of the dogs, but hearing the tiger roar caused the deer to spend more time being cautious after hearing the sound, thus showing that the deer still retained ancestral memories of their previous predator, the tiger.